shawnmgoulet/teachosm-for-school/README.md

 ## Contributing

 Thanks for your interest in contributing to the TeachOSM for High School project!
 There are many ways to contribute.
-To get started, take a look at **_Coming Soon | CONTRIBUTING.md_**
+To get started, take a look at [CONTRIBUTING.md](https://github.com/shawnmgoulet/teachosm-for-high-school/blob/master/CONTRIBUTING.md).

 We welcome contributions and involvement from anyone interested and ask that you please send a short note of interest to info@teachosm.org if necessary.